robotology-playground/icub-estimation-datasets-logger/README.md

 # icub-base-estimation-datasets
 Repository to collect, store and parse data sets collected on iCub through YARP interface for State Estimation experiments.

-__NOTE: The author promises to document this repository in a better way, in the near future!
-Until then, hang on with the development phase.__

 ## Overview